 - Defending the Vermont Agency of Natural Resource’s decision to deny permit and close major landfill;

 - Protecting Vermont’s interests at Nuclear Regulatory Commission (NRC) on post-closure activities at Vermont Yankee Nuclear Power Plant;

 - Seeking civil recovery and restoration for MTBE groundwater contamination;

 - Resolving enforcement actions with civil penalties for hazardous waste, storm water, Act 250, agriculture water quality, and heavy cut timber violations;

 - Prosecuting criminal actions for releases of hazardous waste, illegal transportation and disposal of solid waste and false claims; and

 - Representing the State before the Vermont Supreme Court on environmental appeals.

-The Division is staffed by nine attorneys, who appear in state and federal courts, a part-time investigator and a paralegal.
+The Division is staffed by nine attorneys, who appear in state and federal courts, and a paralegal.
 In cooperation with the Vermont Law School and other law schools, the Division hosts legal interns.